Investing in the future of your business and improving skills

 Apprenticeship Ambassadors can attend school events and careers fairs to promote Apprenticeships and will deliver presentations to school assemblies or at college events/conferences.
 They can promote all Apprenticeships from Intermediate to Higher Apprenticeships.
 Go here to book an Apprenticeship Ambassador.

 This national service was founded to tackle misconceptions about apprenticeships and promote the benefits.
 It has a wealth of free resources and activities for young people and their families, schools, colleges.
 They create and deliver resources from posters and guides to films and live employer broadcasts, go here for further information.

 Support available for businesses in Lancashire includes:

-The Lancashire Apprentice / Employer Ambassador Network is part of a county-wide drive to increase understanding and employment opportunities for apprenticeships.
+The Lancashire Apprenticeship Ambassador Network is part of a county-wide drive to increase understanding of Apprenticeships and encourage more apprenticeship opportunities.

 Take on an Apprentice